Varna culture: Metaphysical beliefs

 The Varna culture believed in the afterlife and developed hierarchical status differences.
 It has the oldest known burial evidence of an elite male (Grave 43).
 Some authors have described the Varna elite males as 'kings'.
-The end of the fifth millennium BC is the time that Marija Gimbutas, founder of the Kurgan hypothesis claims the cultural descent into male dominance began in Europe.
+The end of the fifth millennium BC is the time that Marija Gimbutas, who has postulated the Kurgan hypothesis, claims the cultural descent into male dominance began in Europe.
 The high status male was buried with remarkable amounts of gold, held a war axe or mace and wore a gold penis sheath or possibly a decorative (gold) belt tip.
 The bull-shaped gold platelets perhaps also venerated virility, instinctive force, warfare and a proto-castle cult.

 Genetics

 The elite male from Grave 43 (c.
 4495 BC) belonged to the paternal (Y-DNA) haplogroup T-M184 and the maternal (mtDNA) haplogroup U2.
 Other male samples from the Varna necropolis belonged to the Y-DNA haplogroups I2a1, I2a2, G2a, T1a, E1b1b and R1b-V88.